-As you may know from previous articles, Vulnhub.com is a platform which provides users with vulnerable applications/machines to gain practical hands-on experience in the field of information security.
+As you may know from previous articles, VulnHub is a platform which provides vulnerable applications/machines for users to gain practical hands-on experience in the field of information security.
 You can check my previous articles for more CTF challenges.
-I have also provided a downloadable URL for this CTF; you can download the virtual machine (VM) and run it on VirtualBox.
+I have also provided a downloadable URL for this CTF; you can download the machine and run it on VirtualBox.

-The torrent downloadable URL is also available for this VM.
-It has been added in the reference section of this article.
+The torrent downloadable URL is also available for this VM and has been added in the reference section of this article.

 For those who are not aware of the site, VulnHub is a well-known website for security researchers.
-It aims to provide users with a way to learn and practice their hacking skills through a series of challenges in a safe and legal environment.
-You can download vulnerable VMs from this website and try to exploit them.
+It provides users with a way to learn and practice their hacking skills through a series of challenges in a safe and legal environment.
+You can download vulnerable machines from this website and try to exploit them.
 I highly suggest attempting them, as it is a good way to sharpen your skills and also learn new techniques in a safe environment.

-- Scan open ports by using the nmap
+- Scanning open port by using the Nmap scanner

 Command used: netdiscover

 As we can see in the above screenshot, we have got the virtual machine IP address: 192.168.1.24 (the target machine IP address).
 We will be using 192.168.1.23 as the attacker machine IP address.

 Please note: The target and attacker machine IP addresses may be different, as per your network configuration.

 After getting the target machine IP address, the first step is to find out the available open ports and services on the system.
 I ran an nmap full-port scan on the target machine.
 The results can be seen in the following screenshot.